Metropolis of Kiev and all Rus': Union of Florence

-An Ecumenical council of the Church — the Council of Florence — took place from 1431 to 1449.
-Although he resisted at first, the Grand Prince of Moscow — Vasily II of Moscow — eventually permitted the Metropolitan of Kiev and all Rus — Isidore of Kiev — to attend the council.
+An Ecumenical council of the Catholic Church—the Council of Florence—took place from 1431 to 1449.
+Although he resisted at first, the Grand Prince of Moscow—Vasily II of Moscow—eventually permitted the Metropolitan of Kiev and all Rus— Isidore of Kiev—to attend the council.
 Isidore, who was of Greek origin, submitted to the articles of the Bull of Union with the Greeks which united the Orthodox Church in Russia with the Latin Church.
 In 1443, the Florentine Union was condemned by the Orthodox Churches (Patriarchate of Alexandria, Patriarchate of Antioch and Patriarchate of Jerusalem) at the Cathedral of Jerusalem.
 These events caused a crisis in the metropolis.

 Parallel successions

 The Great Prince of Moscow voided the union and imprisoned Isidore for some time.
-He then appointed his own candidate as metropolitan — Jonah.
-Since this appointment was not approved by Constantinople, Jonah unilaterally changed his title to "Metropolitan of Moscow and all Rus'" in 1448.
+He then appointed his own candidate as metropolitan—Jonah.
+Since this appointment was not approved by Constantinople, Jonah unilaterally changed his title to "Metropolitan of Moscow and all Russia" in 1448.
 From that date until 1589, sixteen hierarchs with that title were locally appointed without being recognised by the Ecumenical Patriarch of Constantinople.